top of page

 5. Design and Build Contracts

-This contract type combines design and construction into a single package.
+Construction contract types combine design and construction into a single package.
 The contractor assumes the risk of estimating costs for both design and construction, which can streamline the project but might also increase risk.

-It's time to ask yourself: Are you choosing the correct contract for your projects?
+It's time to ask yourself: Are you choosing the correct types of contracts in construction for your projects?
 If you're uncertain, it may be time to reassess your strategy and consider how effective bookkeeping could assist in your decision-making process.

 Are you aware of common mistakes in accounting for construction companies and how to avoid them?
 Or have you considered how QuickBooks could streamline your construction accounting?
 Our resources can guide you through these topics and more.
 So, let's reevaluate your approach and unlock the potential for success in your construction business.